More

 ZOOM OUT: The Trump administration has made mass deportation and detention central to its agenda, treating cruelty as a feature rather than a bug.
 When you build a system designed to warehouse as many people as possible, as cheaply as possible, with as little oversight as possible—this is what happens.
 Deaths aren’t an accident; they’re the predictable outcome of policy choices.

-BOTTOM LINE: Twenty people are dead.
+BOTTOM LINE: Over thirty people are dead.
 The government knows the system is deadly.
 And they’re expanding it anyway.
 That’s not enforcement—that’s indifference to human life dressed up as border security.